How To Integrate Payment Gateways Into Your Website

 The next step is to integrate the payment gateway into your website.
 This usually involves adding a few lines of code to your website’s checkout page, but working with a service like SPP can make the process even simpler.

-• Stripe: To integrate into your SPP checkout, all you need to do is navigate to Integrations → Stripe from your dashboard.
-Once you enter your Stripe login information, you’re ready to go!
+Navigate to Integrations → Stripe from your dashboard.
+Once you enter your Stripe login information, you’re ready to accept payments.

-• PayPal: To integrate into your SPP checkout, you first need to enable PayPal’s Instant Payment Notification (IPN) by navigating to PayPal’s Account Settings→ Notifications → Instant Payment Notification.
-Once you’ve done this, all you need to do is add https://clients.yoursite.com/paypal/ipn as the notification URL—simple!
+Enable PayPal’s Instant Payment Notification (IPN) by navigating to PayPal’s Account Settings→ Notifications → Instant Payment Notification.
+Next, add https://clients.yoursite.com/paypal/ipn as the notification URL.

 Once everything is connected, set up order forms and link their URLs to a button on your website.
 Most service providers have a pricing page with buy/subscribe buttons.
 Once clicked, the page redirects to the order form—and the payment gateway integration into your website is complete.